 Dr Peter Haarer

-As an undergraduate I read ‘Archaeology and Ancient History and Greek’ at the University of Bristol after which, wanting to broaden my experience, I spent two years in the steel industry.
+As an undergraduate I read ‘Archaeology and Ancient History and Greek’ at the University of Bristol after which I spent two years in industry.
 I returned to academia and completed my D.Phil. in Ancient History at Balliol College, Oxford before moving on to post-doctoral research on early alphabetic Greek writing at the Centre for the Study of Ancient Documents.
-Most recently I have enjoyed tutoring undergraduates in Classics, Ancient & Modern History, and Classical Archaeology and Ancient History at a number of colleges in Oxford, and joined Trinity in October 2015.

 My research interests are two-fold.
 My doctoral thesis (‘Obeloi and Iron in Archaic Greece’) addressed changes in the perception of iron during the period ca. 1100-500 B.C. and questions the orthodox model for the transition from bronze to iron in the eastern Mediterranean.
 My interest in iron has continued and as an invited specialist I am preparing for publication the finds of iron billets from the Kyrenia shipwreck of the early third century BC.
 These billets give an important rare glimpse into how iron was produced and traded during this period.